zouppa/qpi/README.md

 Please feel free to watch the [demo video](https://youtu.be/BiD5429jMis) and the [assembly video](https://youtu.be/lVraOgavMDs)

-You can dowmload the ready to use [disk image](https://zouppa.com/qpi/Qpi_1.0_C.zip)
+You can download the ready to use [disk image](https://zouppa.com/qpi/Qpi_1.0_C.zip)

 <!--[![N|Solid](https://github.com/zouppa/qpi/blob/main/resources/down.png)](https://github.com/zouppa/qpi/blob/main/resources/down.png)-->

-QPi is an implementation of the Qiskit platform meant to facilitate learning by visualising the Qsphere from different views.
+QPi is an implementation of the Qiskit platform meant to facilitate learning by visualizing the Qsphere from different views.

 To build a QPi you will need: